Lawrence-Leong/myCyTOF/README.md

 ```
 ## Technical note

 The R directory contains all the helper function used in *RUVIII_data_report.Rmd*.
 These functions are loaded using the `devtools::load_all()` which I admit is a bit of a hack.
-This is why I label this repo a pseduo-pacakge
+This is why I label this repo a pseduo-package - it was created with `devtools` which is why it includes all of the package paraphenelia.